pulumi/workshops/azure-intro/java/content/lab-03/README.md

 </html>
 ```

+The final version of your code should look like [App.java](App.java).

 ## Step 5 &mdash; Cleaning up

 Whenever you're working on learning with Pulumi, it's always a good idea to clean up any resources you've created so you don't get charged.